castle-games/castle-tutorials/1/text.md

 ## Reacting to input

 Let's try to let the user move the circle around with their keyboard.
-We used a fixed value of (40, 40) for the position of the circle, but if we use a varying value for that, our circle should move.
+We used a fixed value of (40, 40) for the position of the circle, but if we change this value over time our circle would move.
 So let's first add some variables to store this.
 At the top of your file, add the following:

 ```lua
 local x, y = 40, 40